Activities at Lion Corporation (Korea)

 In April 2019, a number of large-scale wildfires broke out in Gangwon-do, spreading to neighboring houses and causing the evacuation of many residents as well as serious damage.

-To help restore the social infrastructure and support basic living standards in areas affected by the Gangwon-do fires, Lion Corporation Korea (LCK) donated 20 million won in cash and 25 million won worth of personal hygiene items to about 1,000 residents living in evacuation shelters through the Korea Disaster Relief Association.
+To help restore the social infrastructure and support basic living standards in areas affected by the Gangwon-do fires, LCK donated 20 million won in cash and 25 million won worth of personal hygiene items to about 1,000 residents living in evacuation shelters through the Korea Disaster Relief Association.